siph/blog/02/building_a_tiling_window_manager.md

 ...
 let side_stack_layout = Layout::new("[[]=]", LayoutConf::default(), side_stack, 1, 0.6);
 ```
 For our purposes, we are only going to declare a single layout.
-This layout allocates 60% screen
+This layout allows one main window
-real-estate to the main window, and shares the remaining 40% between the other windows.
+and allocates 60% screen of the real-estate to the main window, and shares the remaining 40% between
+the other windows.
+The string is the symbol that will be displayed when the layout is active.

 ### Config
 ```rust